9 minutes; 2 minutes for Overview’s “gist” and bold text.

 What About Your Search Marketing?

 DISC has been using AI for years, especially in PPC and CRO.
-We started using AI/LLM’s earlier this year.
+We started using AI/LLM’s in early 2023.
 We will be advising clients on setting up their systems to facilitate AI/LLM assistants for search marketing.
 That setup will help clients in all their knowledge work.
 Since its 1997 inception, DISC has waited for the ragged vanguard to settle into smooth proven results, an approach we bring to our ongoing evaluation of AI/LLM tools and processes.
 Avoiding dead-end paths, DISC will lead clients into a prosperous future, as we always have.

 Finally and reluctantly, here are a few words about my relevant qualifications: Rob, Your Semi-Idiot, Semi-Savant.